-1. “一直(yīzhí)” emphasises a stable or continuous state.
-For example:
+1. “一直(yīzhí)” emphasizes a stable or continuous state.

 I’ve always liked her.

-2. “总是(zǒngshì)” emphases a high probability or frequency.
-For example:
+2. “总是(zǒngshì)” emphasizes a high probability or frequency.

 Truth is always in the hands of a few.

-The rain never stopped during these couple of days.
+The rain never stopped during the past couple of days.

 He has always been right and never wrong.

 4. There are two other uses of “一直(yīzhí)” that don’t apply to“总是(zǒngshì)”.